Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 http://localhost:5173/
 ```

 This is only in the front-end, for fully working application with prediction, you need to run the backend application in the enviroment.
+So the two project have to run at the same time.
+For that you can open both projects in a new windows and make them run. \
 For more info check: https://github.com/Bigdata-AI-Minor/Flask_app